Who Regulates Us

 – Administration fee of £10 if you are paying via monthly instalments and fail to provide your bank details within 48 hours of paying your initial deposit – This will be automatically deducted from the card details held on file for you.

-– In the event of there being a rebate of premium following an adjustment / cancellation on the insurance policy, we will apply a charge of 20% of the rebate to cover any commission clawback that the insurer(s) may apply.
+In the event of there being a rebate of premium following an adjustment / cancellation on the insurance policy, all returns of insurer premium will be NET of commission.
 Refunds will only be issued once we receive the monies from the insurers, this can take up to 6 weeks but with some Insurers, may take up to 6 months.

-– You will be required to pay any debit balances promptly.
+You will be required to pay any debit balances promptly.
 If you fail to settle a debit balance promptly, we will use any credit/debit card details that you have previously authorised us to use in order to settle the balance.
 We will notify you of the total premium payable, including any fees, taxes and other charges separate from the premium, prior to the conclusion of your contract.

-– If your policy is set up on monthly instalments and we have an additional premium to collect, we will notify the credit company who will spread it over the direct debits.
+If your policy is set up on monthly instalments and we have an additional premium to collect, we will notify the credit company who will spread it over the direct debits.